 - Review blog post titles and text and see if the keywords for your business are there.
 Ideally your Blog titles and Page titles have a keywords in them and any text has keywords in the first two sentences.
 SEO engines like relevant information.
 Don’t bury your keywords!

 - Limit titles to less than 65 characters – otherwise they get cut off in search results.

 - Does each page have an <h1> tag with a keyword in it?

 - Internal links optimized with solid anchor text in copy.

 - Page(s) text length – should be at least 100 words.

 - No duplicate content

 Technical Google Search Console Optimization

-- Claim all the profiles of relevant networks and social media to begin to own all the search results of your brand.
+- Work with company to claim all the profiles of relevant networks and social media to begin to own all the search results of your brand.